-Most businesses sell to their customers on credit.
+Most small businesses sell to their customers on credit.
 That is, they deliver the goods and services immediately, send an invoice, then get paid a few weeks later.
 Businesses keep track of all the money their customers owe them using an account in their books called accounts receivable.

 What is accounts receivable?